A new Miele dishwasher to the rescue! I have great expectations after a decade of “dishwasher hell” with another brand.

-But I digress…back to the dishwasher: of course my top two requirements, given my past experience, are that my new dishwasher will wash dishes properly and be quiet.
+But I digress, back to the new Miele dishwasher.
+Of course, my top two requirements, given my past experience, are that my new dishwasher will wash dishes properly and be quiet.
 However, I also am extremely concerned about water usage, given that I live in LA and we are in the midst of the worst drought that our state has ever seen.
 Time magazine’s headline from an article just six weeks ago reads,

 “Entire State of California Facing Worst Drought Since Tracking Began.”

-Not only are we advised to cut back a minimum of 20% on water usage, as per the governor of California, there are also mandatory limits on when we can use our sprinklers, wash our cars and varying rules depending on one’s location in the state.
-Our hills and mountains are completely dry and brown due to the lack of rain over our winter (rainy) season, and we expect no rain until November.
+Not only are we advised to cut back a minimum of 20% on water usage, as per the governor of California.
+There are also mandatory limits on when we can use our sprinklers, wash our cars and varying rules depending on one’s location in the state.
+Our hills and mountains are completely dry and brown due to the lack of rain over our winter (rainy) season.
+We expect no rain until November at the earliest.
 The effects of our drought really hit close to home when a brush fire broke out in the hills near my house last Sunday.
 The local news station even used my footage of the fire.

 What am I most looking forward to besides a quieter kitchen, clean dishes and a lower water bill?
-I’m really looking forward to having a high quality dishwasher, with a third rack for cutlery which will give me more space for my never-ending parade of dirty dishes and pans, and a long (Miele appliances are built and tested to last 20 years), problem free future with what I hope will be my new favorite appliance.
+I’m really looking forward to having a high quality dishwasher, with a third rack for cutlery which will give me more space for my never-ending parade of dirty dishes and pans.
+I’m also hoping for a long (Miele appliances are built and tested to last 20 years), problem free future with what I hope will be my new favorite appliance.

 So stay tuned!